 Having a successful trading career not only depends on the trading system or style that you use but also depends on other intangibles, such as day trading time zones.

-For example, many traders who are day trading breakouts will be far more successful during the first two hours of the day than any other timeframe during the day.
-Typically breakout attempts will fail and reverse which will only serve to frustrate the trader and cause you to doubt your approach to trading.
+For example, many traders who are day trading breakouts will be more successful during the first hour of the day than any other time frame.
+Typically, breakout attempts after 10:10 am will fail and reverse which will only serve to frustrate the trader and cause you to doubt your approach to trading.